isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Winter Melon.md

 	<img title="A wintermelon plant supported in a cradle.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Cradle_JacChua%20(1).jpg">
 	<p>This vine does best in full sun gardens with a minimum of <a href="/page-index/horticulture-techniques/gauging-light/">6 hours of direct sunlight</a>.
 This plant can also grow with 4-5 hours of direct sunlight and at least 6 hours of indirect sunlight, but will produce less fruits.</p>
 	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>. </p>
 	<p>This vine is vulnerable to heat stress during the dry season.
-Water it regularly and mulch the base to prevent water loss.</p>
+Water it regularly and <a href="/page-index/horticulture-techniques/mulching/">mulch</a> the base to prevent water loss.</p>
 		<p>As a fast-growing vine, this plant needs a sturdy <a href="/page-index/hardscapes/trellises">trellis</a> to scramble on.
 Because the fruits hang down, it is ideal for arch-shaped trellises.
 The fruits can get quite heavy if they are hanging off a trellis and can be supported with a cradle to prevent damage to the rest of the plant.</p>
 	<p>As with all members of the melon family, this plant is <a href="/page-index/biodiversity/pollinators/">bee-pollinated</a> and produces male and female flowers.
 To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available, and to have <a href="/page-index/glossary/biodiversity-attracting-plants/">bee-attracting plants</a> within the garden to encourage pollination.</p>
 	<p>This plant can be grown year-round.</p>